VOL. IV - APPENDIX C

 • Elizabeth Ann Dean.
 Baptised 13 January 1856 in Biddenden.
 In 1871 Elizabeth was living with her widowed grandfather, William Dean in Biddenden where William, 71 was farming 105 acres.
 Elizabeth Ann Dean of 5 Stanley Road.
 Sidcup, Kent, spinster, died on 24 May 1906.
 Probate was granted to Augusta Dean, spinster.
 Was this "our" Elizabeth?

-Edward and Ann's son Thomas Honeysett married Elizabeth Oliver in 1877.
+Edward and Ann's son Thomas Honeysett married Elizabeth Oliver in 1877 in Tenterden, Kent.
 Elizabeth was the daughter of James Wilson (1802 to 1898) and Sarah Jarvis (1807 to 1887).
-Elizabeth had previously been married to William Henry Oliver (1833 to 1866).
+She had previously been married to William Henry Oliver (1833 to 1866).
 In 1881 Thomas and Elizabeth were living at Little Gibbet, Tenterden.
 Thomas was an agricultural labourer.
 Three of William and Elizabeth's six children were living with them and they had their own daughter.

 In 1891 Thomas and Elizabeth are living at Holly Cottage, Tenterden, where Thomas, aged 53 is a "cow keeper".
 Wife Elizabeth is 56 years old and daughter Alice, an 11 year old scholar.
 Thomas's brother Edward (see above) is living with them.
 In 1901 they were at Finchden Farm.
 Thomas was a 63 year old farmer, daughter Alice was 21 years old.
 Also listed is Frederick Honeysett, aged 13, born Streatham, described as "grandson". but its not clear whose child he would be.
 In 1911 they were at Leigh Green, Tenterden where 73 year old was farming.
 Daughter Alice was 31 years old and was doing dairy work.
 Thomas Honeysett died on 1 March 1915 aged 75 years.
+In 1921 Elizabeth was living with her daughter Alice at Fernleigh, Tenterden.
+Elizabeth was 86 years old.
+No occupation is given.
+Alice, aged 41, was on home duties.
 This photo of Elizabeth on her 90th birthday with three daughters (L to R) Elizabeth Oliver, Alice Honeysett and Mary Oliver was posted on Ancestry.co.uk by J Butcher.

 Elizabeth Honeysett died on 21 February 1930.
 They were buried in Jireh Baptist Chapelyard, Tenterden.